focus-editor/focus/LOG.md

         + Type into input
         - Draw sample results

-- [bug] Weird selection when inserting line above when the cursor is more to the left

 - Text Input:
     - Select by mouse
     - Select words by ctrl+D